-This section evaluates the alignment of the VERBUND's Integrated Sustainable Financing Framework (as of May 3, 2024) with the ICMA's Green Bond Principles.
+This section evaluates the alignment of VERBUND's Integrated Green Financing Framework (as of Apr.
+7, 2025) with ICMA's Green Bond Principles.

 ICMA'S GREEN BOND PRINCIPLES ALIGNEMENT OPINION 1.
-Use of Proceeds √ The Use of Proceeds description provided by VERBUND's Integrated Green Financing Framework is aligned with the Green Bond Principles.
+Use of Proceeds ✓ The Use of Proceeds description provided by VERBUND's Integrated Green Financing Framework is aligned with the Green Bond Principles.
 The Issuer's green categories align with the project categories as proposed by the Green Bond Principles.
 Criteria are defined in a clear and transparent manner.
 Disclosure of an allocation period and commitment to report by project category has been provided and environmental benefits are described.
-The Issuer has listed explicit exclusion of any project involving wholly or partly fossil fuels for power generation, nuclear, as well as the transportation of fossil fuels.
-The Issuer defines a look-back period of 2 years which is in line with best market practice.
+The Issuer has listed explicit exclusion of any project involving wholly or partly fossil fuels for power generation, nuclear, as well as the transportation of fossil fuels, in line with best market practices.
+Furthermore, the Issuer has defined an allocation period of three years, a lookback period of two years, and committed to disclose the share of financing vs refinancing at pre-issuance, in line with best market practices.